sergueik/springboot_study/basic-fluent-springboot/README.md

 ### Info

-Fluent Appliction clained to fail to write the flight recorder jar
+Fluent Application clained to fail to write the flight recorder jar

 ###  Test